 REASONS FOR ISSUING THIS NOTICE

-The Use Class E(g) of the Town and Country Planning Use Classes Order 1987 (as amended) is for uses which can be carried out in a residential area without detriment to it’s amenity following the change in law from 1st September 2020.
+The Use Class E(g) of the Town and Country Planning Use Classes Order 1987 (as amended) is for uses which can be carried out in a residential area without detriment to its amenity, following the change in law from 1st September 2020.

 The change of use of the Land for car dent repair workshop does not fall within Use Class E(g)(iii)) due to noise and issues of off-road parking, which are considered to adversely affect the amenity of the surrounding residential area.
 Therefore the change of use of the Land requires planning consent.
 The commercial operation is contrary to Policy 9 (Local Environment) of the Council’s Development Plan Document – Joint Core Strategy and Development Management Policies.